StephenClearyExamples/FunctionsAuth0/README.md

 1. The `Authorization: Bearer {access_token}` header is parsed and the `access_token` is validated.
 1. A `SecurityToken` is created by parsing the `access_token`.
 This is what is returned as `token` in the code above, and can be used to authenticate actions against other APIs (e.g., creating a Google Calendar event for a user).
 1. A `ClaimsPrincipal` is created with a single `ClaimsIdentity` that contains all the claims from that `access_token`.
-1. Any `X-Additional-Token: {id_token}` headers are parsed and the `id_token`s are validated.
-1. For each `id_token` present, a `ClaimsIdentity` is created that contains all the claims from that `id_token`, and that `ClaimsIdentity` is added to the `ClaimsPrincipal`.
-   - Note: If you don't want to accept `id_token`s, you can just remove all the code dealing with the `X-Additional-Token` header.
-1. The resulting `ClaimsPrincipal` (containing one identity for each token) and the `SecurityToken` (the parsed `access_token`) are returned.
+1. The resulting `ClaimsPrincipal` (containing one identity for the `access_token`) and the `SecurityToken` (the parsed `access_token`) are returned.

 You can then examine the claims and take action accordingly.
-This sample Azure Function just returns the claims for each identity as JSON.
+This sample Azure Function just returns the claims as JSON.

 If there are any authentication errors at all, an exception is raised (and logged), and the Azure Function returns a `403`.